okfn/opendatasurvey/doc/index.md

 Extras – set additional content e.g.

- * Add a logo – set `navbar_logo` config
+ * Add a logo – `navbar_logo` config variable
- * See some short text on the front page – 3-4 sentences about what this is – `overview_page` config variable
+ * Some short text on the front page – 3-4 sentences about what this is – `overview_page` config variable
  * About page – `about_page` config variable
  * FAQ page – `faq_page` config variable